Activate Your Glutes with Bridge Exercise VariationsNov 24, 2014

-My last blog, Why do glutes shut off?, outlined the three main reasons your butt muscles stop working – pain, position and lack of use.
+My last blog, Why do glutes shut off?, outlined the three main reasons your butt muscles stop working - pain, position and lack of use.
 In this blog I am going to provide more information about this powerful muscle group and demonstrate isolating exercises to facilitate their activation.
-Once you can find and fire these muscles consistently, on their own, you’ll be ready for more complicated exercises – squats, lunges, deadlifts.
-If, however, you can’t contract these muscles in isolation, you will be forced to compensate, using muscles improperly, when you perform more challenging, multi-joint exercises.
+Once you can find and fire these muscles consistently, on their own, you’ll be ready for more complicated exercises - squats, lunges, deadlifts.
+If, however, you can’t contract these muscles in isolation, you will be forced to compensate.
+As a result, you will use your muscles improperly when you perform more challenging, multi-joint exercises.

+Here's an explanation.
 The gluteal complex consists of the gluteus maximus, gluteus medius and gluteus minimus.
-The glute max and med are depicted in the Wikipedia illustration to the left.
-The large gluteus maximus connects the sacrum–at the base of the spine–to the leg and iliotibial band.
-The gluteus medius sits beneath the glute max and connects the pelvis and thigh bone.
+If you look at the Wikipedia illustration to the left, you'll see the glute max and med.
+The large gluteus maximus connects the sacrum--at the base of the spine--to the leg and iliotibial band.
+In contrast, the gluteus medius sits beneath the glute max and connects the pelvis and thigh bone.
 The gluteus minimus is the deepest glute muscle, lying under the glute med.
-It also connects the pelvis and thigh.
+Additionally, it connects the pelvis and thigh.

 The primary functions of the gluteal complex are hip extension and abduction.
-You should extend your hip during the walking cycle every time your leg moves behind you.
-Hip abduction occurs when you swing your leg to get in or out of the car.
-I often hear how these car movements trigger symptoms for my clients with hip pain.
+In other words, you should extend your hip during the walking cycle every time your leg moves behind you.
+Hip abduction occurs when you swing your leg to get in or out of the car, for instance.
+Actually, I often hear how these car movements trigger symptoms for my clients with hip pain.
 The gluteal complex and individual glute muscles do much, much more than this, but to keep it simple we will focus on these muscle actions.

-Prior to activating the glutes, you’ll want to stretch your hip flexors.
+Before you activate the glutes, you’ll want to stretch your hip flexors.
 As I described in my previous blog, the hip flexors and gluteal complex work in opposition.
-Tightness in the front of the hip can hinder muscle activation in the back of the hip.
+If you have tightness in the front of the hip, for example, this can hinder muscle activation in the back of the hip.

-Using a split stance, contract your back quad (front of your leg) so your knee is straight.
-Rotate your hips under like you are tucking your tail down and forward to stretch the front of your hip.
+Start with the groin stretch.
+First, using a split stance, contract your back quad (front of your leg) so your knee is straight.
+Now, rotate your hips under like you are tucking your tail down and forward to stretch the front of your hip.
 Make sure not to hinge at your back and compress your spine.
 You should not feel discomfort in your lower back.
 Hold for 1-2 minutes on each side.

 In addition to opening up the hip flexors, you may also need to lengthen your quadriceps before doing the bridge exercises.
 Tight quads will hinder your ability to extend your hip and reach the desired position for the bridge.

-Stand facing a wall or with your hands on a chair.
-Place one foot on a block, back of the couch, bed or other high object.
-Keep the quads parallel and stand in vertical alignment with your joints stacked from your supporting foot to your head.
+To start, stand facing a wall or with your hands on a chair.
+Then, place one foot on a block, back of the couch, bed or other high object.
+While doing this, keep the quads parallel and stand in vertical alignment with your joints stacked from your supporting foot to your head.
 There will be a tendency for the stance hip to bump out to the side.
-Contract your glutes to level the pelvis.
-Rotate your pelvis under on the leg that is pulled up behind you to increase the stretch in the front of the thigh.
+Now, contract your glutes to level the pelvis.
+If you'd like, rotate your pelvis under on the leg that is pulled up behind you to increase the stretch in the front of the thigh.
 Hold each side for 1-2 minutes.

 Although you want to avoid tightening the hamstrings when doing the bridge, many of my clients do so during the learning process.
 This often leads to aggressive cramps where the client falls over and grasps the back of the leg.
-Best to avoid this drama by stretching first.
+If you stretch first, you will avoid this drama.

-Using a counter, desk, wall or picnic table as shown here, place your hands on the surface and align your hips and ankles vertically.
-Tighten your thighs and allow your upper body to drop between your arms while your shoulder blades slide down and together with your head neutral.
+In this stretch, use a counter, a desk, a wall or a picnic table, as shown here.
+Now, place your hands on the surface, and then align your hips and ankles vertically.
+Next, tighten your thighs and allow your upper body to drop between your arms while your shoulder blades slide down and together with your head neutral.
 Hold for 1-3 minutes.

-Now that your body is ready, time to get bridging to work on your glutes.
+Now that your body is ready, it's time to get bridging to work on your glutes.

 Basic Bridge - Hip Extension

-Lying on your back with your feet hip width apart, lift your hips up using your glutes until you have a straight line from your shoulders to knees.
+To begin, lie on your back with your feet hip width apart.
+Next, lift your hips up using your glutes until you have a straight line from your shoulders to knees.
 Keep your knees hip width apart: there may be a tendency for them to separate beyond your hips.
 You may want to put a pillow or block between your knees to maintain correct alignment.
 If you are having difficulty finding your glutes and feel your hamstrings or lower back doing the work, lift your toes and push into your heels.
 You may also have more success elevating your feet on a low step.

 In some cases, the pattern of using hamstrings or the lower back can be so ingrained that another exercise is needed to re-educate the glutes before the bridge exercise will be effective.